ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 - [x] Upload files for segmentation at ShapeNetPart
 - [x] Upload files for classfication at ModelNet40
 - [x] Upload files for visualization
+- [ ] Update the instruction for visualization
+- [ ] Update the code for semantic segmentation
+- [ ] Update
 - [ ] Upload pretrained checkpoints
 - [ ] Polish readme